 Overcoming the Past

-Duran and Duran, when discussing Native American postcolonial psychology, have suggested that historical trauma is passed on by the same mechanisms by which culture is generally carried forth from one generation to the next.
+Duran and Duran, (sorry, not the 80s band) when discussing Native American postcolonial psychology, have suggested that historical trauma is passed on by the same mechanisms by which culture is generally carried forth from one generation to the next.
 However, cultures are not destiny; they can change and bad aspects, or aspects that may have at one time served a purpose, can fade away or be discontinued or modified to better serve the immediate demands of one’s present environment.
 The renowned psychologist, Abraham Maslow, remarked that culture is only a necessary cause of human nature and not a sufficient cause.
 Cultures do not, in themselves, define one’s destiny, and therefore provide only a potential for one’s destiny and this potential itself is constantly changing.
 This is not to suggest that culture is not important, but we know that among people of the same culture (or even the same family), there is often much variation in their attitudes and behaviours – some succeed while others fail.
 Therefore, just like culture, it is not a given that the deleterious effects of past traumatic events need to pass from one generation to the next – again, unless they serve a positive purpose in the upcoming generation’s ability to cope with their present world.

 Aboriginal people as individuals must decide for themselves whether they will allow the past to be the determining factor in their lives today or if they will focus on what they personally can do to improve their lives.
 But to have a true choice, they need to know (as so many already do) that they do not have to be governed by tragic events of colonisation.
 If they only ever hear the popular message that past experiences (which cannot be changed) are responsible for their current plight, then it is unlikely that they will be able to take up opportunities – however many there are – and move forward.
 My purpose in writing this article is that Aboriginal people hear an alternative to the dominant message of “You are suffering due to the past.”
 I am not suggesting that people forget history or their personal pasts, but only that they do not energise them to the point where they dominate in the present or define their identities, or psychologically cripple them.